caicloud/nirvana/README.md

 package api
 ```

-And run cmd to generate the function `GetOpenAPIDefinitions`
+And run cmd to generate the function `GetOpenAPIDefinitions`.
+If input(-i) packages are more than one, comma-separated list can be used.

 ```
 openapi-gen \